 We have received a lot of interest in this program and have recently taken on four new fellowship teams.
 While we want to support as many RCSC research projects as possible, we have put a pause on accepting new fellows until we have the capacity to provide intensive support for new teams.
-You are welcome to submit a prospoal to be considered at a future date, and you can contact us if you have questions.
+You are welcome to submit a prospoal to be considered at a future date.
 You are also welcome to access CADRE's Microsoft Academic Graph dataset during our alpha phase.
 Learn more.

 In response to the White House's call to action for the scientific community to help answer COVID-19 questions with the COVID-19 Open Research Dataset (CORD-19) of scholarly literature, the CADRE project has opened a special fellowship program for researchers who are working on coronavirus-related research.